 The TIA demonstrates that key intersections in the area will operate at the appropriate Level of Service or better within the 20-year time frame, provided the unsignalized intersections discussed are signalized during that period.
 Applicant concluded that given the unsignalized intersections in their existing condition do not meet operational standards, installation of signals by 2035 seems likely.
 PBOT required additional assurance that these intersections will be signalized, and recommended a condition of approval that until the needed signals at these intersections are funded, uses on the Site under the proposed RX zone be limited to a total of 25 new weekday p.m. peak hour trips.
 (This is addressed in more detail later in this recommendation in response to the Zoning Map Amendment approval criteria.)
+In order to minimize potential impacts on the transportation system, City Council finds that an additional condition of approval is necessary that requires the traffic signals be installed and operational prior to issuance of a Temporary or Final Certificate of Occupancy.

-The proposed Central Residential designation, with a recommended condition of approval, is on balance equally supportive of this Policy.
+The proposed Central Residential designation, with recommended conditions of approval, is on balance equally supportive of this Policy.